Schindler's List: Plot

-In Kraków during World War II, the Nazis force local Polish Jews into the overcrowded Kraków Ghetto.
+In German-occupied Kraków during World War II, the Nazis forced local Polish Jews into the overcrowded Kraków Ghetto.
 Oskar Schindler, a German Nazi Party member from Czechoslovakia, arrives in the city, hoping to make his fortune.
 He bribes Wehrmacht (German armed forces) and SS officials, acquiring a factory to produce enamelware.
 Schindler hires Itzhak Stern, a Jewish official with contacts among black marketeers and the Jewish business community; he handles administration and helps Schindler arrange financing.
-Stern ensures that as many Jewish workers as possible are deemed essential to the German war effort to prevent them from being taken by the SS to concentration camps or killed.
+Stern ensures that as many Jewish workers as possible were deemed essential to the German war effort to prevent them from being taken by the SS to concentration camps or killed.
 Meanwhile, Schindler maintains friendly relations with the Nazis and enjoys his new wealth and status as an industrialist.

 SS-Untersturmführer (second lieutenant) Amon Göth arrives in Kraków to oversee construction of the Płaszów concentration camp.
 When the camp is ready, he orders the ghetto liquidated: two thousand Jews are transported to Płaszów, and two thousand others are killed in the streets by the SS.
 Schindler witnesses the massacre and is profoundly affected.
 He particularly notices a young girl in a red coat who hides from the Nazis and later sees her body on a wagonload of corpses.
 Schindler is careful to maintain his friendship with Göth and continues to enjoy SS support, mostly through bribery.
-Göth brutalizes his Jewish maid Helen Hirsch and randomly shoots people from the balcony of his villa; the prisoners are in constant fear for their lives.
+Göth brutalizes his Jewish maid, Helen Hirsch, and randomly shoots people from the balcony of his villa; the prisoners are in constant fear for their lives.
 As time passes, Schindler's focus shifts from making money to trying to save as many lives as possible.
 To better protect his workers, Schindler bribes Göth into allowing him to build a sub-camp at his factory.

 As the Germans begin losing the war, Göth is ordered to ship the remaining Jews at Płaszów to Auschwitz concentration camp.
-Schindler asks Göth for permission to move his workers to a munitions factory he plans to build in Brünnlitz near his home town of Zwittau.
-Göth reluctantly agrees, but charges a huge bribe.
+Schindler asks Göth for permission to move his workers to a munitions factory he plans to build in Brünnlitz near his hometown of Zwittau.
+Göth reluctantly agrees but charges a huge bribe.
 Schindler and Stern prepare a list of people to be transferred to Brünnlitz instead of Auschwitz.
 The list eventually includes 1,100 names.